- Achieving BCS targets at calving is important for future performance.

 With early-aged pregnancy testing information, we have an accurate predicted calving date to work backwards from when determining her appropriate dry-off date.

-Calculations to determine dry-off dates are provided in the table below or use the DairyNZ dry-off-date calculator (dairynz.co.nz/bcs-strategies).
+Calculations to determine dry-off dates are provided in the table below or use the DairyNZ dry-off-date calculator on the BCS strategies page.
 Note: for the mammary gland to ‘reset’ itself, all cows, even if they’re at target BCS, should have a dry period of at least 42 days.

 This article was originally published in Inside Dairy February 2020